DAC8 Client Readiness: Getting Crypto Clients Ready Before the First Exchange (2026)

 - Flag discrepancies for advice.

-The objective: no surprises at first exchange.
-Exact data set and remediation are jurisdiction-specific and the client's/firm's responsibility under professional and tax rules (the readiness extension of onboarding).
+The objective is no surprises at the first exchange.
+The exact data set and any remediation are jurisdiction-specific and the client's and firm's responsibility under professional and tax rules.
+This is the readiness extension of onboarding.

 Whose decision the disclosure is

-The decision to correct or disclose a past omission, and how, is the client's, taken on legal/tax advice (typically an avocat fiscaliste / tax adviser) — not a step the accounting firm decides unilaterally.
+The decision to correct or disclose a past omission, and how, is the client's, taken on legal and tax advice (typically an avocat fiscaliste or tax adviser), not a step the accounting firm decides unilaterally.
 The firm surfaces the issue early and reconciles the facts so advice can be taken in time.
 Keeping that boundary clear is part of the firm's professional scope; the disclosure is a counsel-led, jurisdiction-specific decision.

 Practical guidance

-- Separate readiness from reconciliation — do readiness now, before 2027.
+- Separate readiness from reconciliation, and do readiness now, before 2027.

-- Verify identity/NIF with platforms + complete disclosed history.
+- Verify identity and NIF with the platforms and complete the disclosed history.

-- Reconcile so the client's position is known first, flag discrepancies.
+- Reconcile so the client's position is known first, and flag discrepancies.

 How vendor tools support readiness

-Cryptio and Bitwave help assemble complete wallet/exchange history and reconcile it so the client's position is known before the first exchange.
-The tool supports readiness; identifying omissions for advice and the disclosure decision remain a client/counsel matter the firm facilitates within its scope.
+Cryptio and Bitwave help assemble a complete wallet and exchange history and reconcile it so the client's position is known before the first exchange.
+The tool supports readiness; identifying omissions for advice and the disclosure decision remain a client and counsel matter that the firm facilitates within its scope.

-Wag3s for accountants assembles complete multi-wallet/exchange history and reconciles it so a firm can surface discrepancies and get clients ready before the 2027 first exchange — while the omission/disclosure decision stays the client's on counsel advice, and DAC8 obligations stay jurisdiction-specific and counsel-confirmed.
+Wag3s for accountants assembles a complete multi-wallet and exchange history and reconciles it, so a firm can surface discrepancies and get clients ready before the 2027 first exchange.
+It does the reconciliation, not the disclosure call: the omission and disclosure decision stays the client's on counsel advice, and the DAC8 obligations stay jurisdiction-specific and counsel-confirmed.
 See the accountants page.

 Further reading